RichardBaker3020/linux/vim/vim tutorial.md

 Put your cursor on the first # character, press **Ctrl+V**, and go down until the last commented line and press **x**

 ### auto complete
+Use `Ctrl-N` to get a list of word suggestions while in insert mode.